Mofiler/sdks/android/README.md

-# MOFILER SDK FOR ANDROID:
+# Mofiler SDK for Android:

-Check the HelloMofiler project to see rapidly how to use the Mofiler SDK.
+Check the HelloMofiler project to rapidly see how to use the Mofiler SDK.

 ## Quick stuff to get you going